 Thursday, March 4, 2021

-Clementine a darling for off-season kayaking
+Clementine a darling spot for summer kayaking

 Airy pearls dot the surface of this foothills lake